ShaneTracey7/tweeter/README.md

-Watch the video demo of my Twitter clone, Tweeter: https://youtu.be/7Zml1f_6K6A

 Purpose:

 This was made to expand and apply my Django and Angular knowledge.
 I researched and went through several tutorials online to gain a basic understanding before starting this project.
-As well as hone my styling skills with SCSS, as I tried to replicate Twitter's UI within the project.
+I also hone my styling skills with SCSS, as I tried to replicate Twitter's UI within the project.

 What it does: